davidainslie/play-scala-mongo-casbah-salat-kissthinker/README.md

 and
 <a href="https://github.com/SimplyScala/scalatest-embedmongo">Scalatest Embed Mongo</a>

-Here is just one example showing the majority of what is one offer from this project:
+Here is just one example showing the majority of what is on offer from this project:

 ```scala
 class MongoIntegrationSpec extends PlaySpecification {